-- The One-Year CEO Pay for Performance chart illustrates CEO Realizable Compensation for Mr. Bergman for fiscal 2016.
-The Three-Year CEO Pay for Performance chart illustrates CEO Total Realizable Pay for Mr. Bergman for fiscal years 2014 through 2016. - 2.
-"Realizable compensation" is defined as the sum of (i) base salary, (ii) actual bonus earned, (iii) aggregate value of time-vested and target performance vested stock and stock unit awards granted during the three most recent fiscal years, and, (iv) aggregate in-the-money value of stock options granted during the three most recent fiscal years.
+- 1. The One-Year CEO Pay for Performance chart illustrates CEO Realizable Compensation for Mr. Bergman for fiscal 2017.
+The Three-Year CEO Pay for Performance chart illustrates CEO Total Realizable Pay for Mr. Bergman for fiscal years 2015 through 2017. - 2.
+"Realizable compensation" is defined as the sum of (i) base salary, (ii) actual bonus earned, (iii) aggregate value of time-vested and target performance vested stock and stock unit awards granted during the three most recent fiscal years, and (iv) aggregate in-the-money value of stock options granted during the three most recent fiscal years.
 "Realizable compensation" was calculated in the same manner for our CEO and the chief executive officers of the companies in our compensation peer group.
-Equity award values were calculated using each company's closing stock price as of June 24, 2016. - 3.
+Equity award values were calculated using each company's closing stock price as of June 23, 2017. - 3.
 TSR reflects the percentage change in value for stockholders through stock price appreciation over the applicable period (adjusted to reflect the impact of dividends paid).
-TSR was calculated using each company's closing stock price as of June 24, 2016. - 4.
+TSR was calculated using each company's closing stock price as of June 23, 2017. - 4.
 Qorvo is excluded from the 3-year analysis as TSR data is unavailable.

-Further, we have consistently set aggressive target levels for the financial performance measures used in our annual performance-based cash bonus plan.
-As reflected in the following table, non-GAAP operating income declined year-over-year driving a reduction in the annual bonus pool funding to 85% for fiscal 2016, while we achieved record levels of non-GAAP profitability in four of the last six fiscal years, during which we funded the annual bonus pool at 108% of the target payment level, on average.
+We have consistently set aggressive target levels for the financial performance measures used in our annual performance-based cash bonus plan.
+As reflected in the following table, non-GAAP operating income declined year-over-year driving a reduction in the annual bonus pool achievement to 72% for fiscal 2017.
+Actual bonus payment to the CEO in fiscal 2017 significantly trailed the achievement level of our financial performance measures.